Can Chickens Eat Parsley

 The birds can eat the stem and leaves of culinary garden parsley, both dried and fresh.
 Parsley is actively used in poultry when chickens are in stressful situations, especially in cases of heat stress.
 The vitamins and nutrients provide many health benefits as a supplement in the fight against diseases.
 The high levels of vitamin K reinforce bone health, which helps mobilize calcium from the medullary bones to lay eggs.

 Unfortunately, parsley is a medicinal herb that’s also harmful in abundance.
 Pregnant women are discouraged from eating parsley.
 Parsley affects the bloodstream to the uterus, the organ where the eggshell forms.
 Parsley also contains very high levels of oxalic acid, which can lower the calcium levels in the eggs.
-Chronic exposure to oxalates increases the risk for kidney stones.
+Chronic exposure to oxalates increases the risk of kidney stones.

 Parsley also contains many furanocoumarins, toxic compounds that raise the UV sensitivity of the chicken’s skin and result in severe sunburns.
 Spring parsley is poisonous to chickens as it contains high levels of furanocoumarins.